RSGInc/SPF_tool/README.md

 ### Architecture
 In the past, the SPA Tool was a standalone tool in which data must be pre- and post-processed as it enters and leaves the SPA Tool, typically using separate one-off processing scripts written in _R_.
 Another major obstacle is that the SPA Tool requires a "place" table, but travel surveys often only include a trips table.
 This introduced yet another pre-processing script to the workflow.

-The SPA Tool 2.0 is structured around a basic stepped "module" workflow structure.
+The SPF is structured around a basic stepped "module" workflow structure.
 In the settings file, users specify all required processing steps in a sequence.
 For example:

 ```
 PROCESSING_STEPS: